accordproject/cicero-perishable-network/README.md

 ## Building and Installing the Cicero Perishable Network

-Next, we need to create a Business Network Archive (BNA) for the cicero-peristable-network project.
+Next, we need to create a Business Network Archive (BNA) for the cicero-perishable-network project.

 Open a terminal and in a suitable directory type: